-If you are a water baby and love swimming, Colorado can be your playground with heaps of lakes to discover.
+If you are a water baby and love swimming, lakes in Colorado for swimming can be your playground with heaps of lakes to discover.
 Not to mention all the water sports and activities there are to do in and around the scenic lakes.

 You can go sailing, fishing, paddle boarding and hike around the lakes if you don’t want to get wet.
 Go for a day trip or a few days of camping if you have time.